-If you are looking for a great resource for updated gluten free menus for Disney visit Gluten Free and Dairy Free at Disney World.
+If you are looking for a great resource for ALL of the updated gluten free menus for Disney visit Gluten Free and Dairy Free at Disney World.
 To make reservations be sure to visit the Walt Disney World website.

 That completes my list of the 5 best Disney World gluten free 2023 restaurants (and 3 to Avoid)!
 I hope this helps you plan your next trip and truly make each moment you spend at Disney magical!

 Other Disney Articles:

 Planning a Disney Vacation – be sure to check out the 6 Best Shows at Disney (and 2 to Skip!) to maximize your time in the parks.

 Want to talk more about food? …me too!
 Here’s the Best Gluten Free Foods at Disney World.
 Let’s talk about the amazing dole whip, the allergy-friendly items at Erin McKenna’s Bakery and more!

 Be sure to check out the Top Movies to Watch Before Going to Disney World here to give your kids their Disney education!